veyon/docs/admin/introduction.rst

 .. index:: Veyon Service

 Veyon Service
     A non-graphical service application which monitors user sessions on a computer and starts Veyon Server instances within these sessions.
 The service and its server subprocesses are required to run on all computers including teacher computers.
+If Veyon Server instances are started manually the Veyon Service is not required.

 .. index:: Veyon Server